 Washing soda is best in a DRY laundry mix.
 It is more efficient than borax for maintaining alkaline pH and softening water -- as long as the washing soda stays DRY until the point of use.
 Washing soda degrades over time in a water-based product if it is also exposed to the carbon dioxide in air.

 Borax is best in a LIQUID laundry mix.
 It is not as powerful as fresh washing soda, but borax will remain stable and useful over time in a water-based product.
 If you want to also use washing soda in your laundry, add dry washing soda separately to the wash load.

-Use plenty of soap in proportion to the other ingredients in a laundry mix.
-A laundry soap mix is supposed to clean, and soap is the ingredient that is doing the cleaning, so be sure there's enough soap in the mix to do the job.
+Use enough soap in proportion to the other ingredients in a laundry mix.
+A laundry soap mix is supposed to clean, and soap is the ingredient that is doing the cleaning.
+Be sure there's enough soap in the mix to do the job.

 Consider the hardness of your water.
 If you are washing in especially hard water, the washing soda or borax in your laundry mix may not remove enough of the hard-water minerals.
 The soap will react with these hard water minerals to create a gray soap scum that can make your whites turn dingy and make line-dried clothes stiff and scratchy.

 The ideal solution for hard water is to install a whole house water softener.
 If that is not an option, try using more laundry soap mix per load and/or adding a separate water softener product.